-This year's festival is online.
-To see how this works, go to our Attending Online Events page.
+This year's festival is online (with the exception of the opening event with Cónal Creedon).
+To see how this works, go to Attending Online Events.

-Bret Anthony Johnston & Ron Rash in conversation with Alannah Hopkin
+Madeleine D'Arcy & Deirdre Sullivan in conversation with Alannah Hopkin

 Madeleine D'Arcy is a fiction writer based in Cork City.
 Her début short story collection, Waiting for the Bullet (Doire Press, 2014) won the Edge Hill Readers’ Choice Prize 2015 (UK).
 Her second collection, Liberty Terrace, will be published in October 2021.
 In 2010 she received the Hennessy Literary Award for First Fiction and the overall Hennessy Literary Award for New Irish Writer.
 Madeleine holds an MA in Creative Writing (1st) from UCC (2014).
 Since January 2017, she has co-curated Fiction at the Friary, a free monthly fiction event in Cork City, with fellow-writer Danielle McLaughlin.
 She has recently completed her debut novel.

 Deirdre Sullivan is a writer and teacher from Galway.
 She has published seven acclaimed books for young readers, including Savage Her Reply (Little Island 2020), Perfectly Preventable Deaths (Hot Key Books 2019), and Tangleweed and Brine (Little Island 2017).
 She was the recipient of the CBI Book of the Year Award in 2018 and the An Post Irish Book Award for YA in 2020.
 Her short fiction has appeared in Banshee, The Irish Times and The Dublin Review.
 I Want to Know That I Will Be Okay is her first book for adults.